The smart substation as the smart grid foundation…at the edge

 As utilities accommodate a rapidly growing array of distributed renewable resources at the edge of the

-distribution grid, they must also aggregate and optimise those resources through a range of flexible solutions, such as storage and demand response management.
-This optimisation will enable the distributed sources to act like the types of energy they are meant to replace—namely, fossil fuel generation or other centralised generation sources that have an always-on baseload generation.
+distribution grid, they must also aggregate and optimize those resources through a range of flexible solutions, such as storage and demand response management.
+This optimization will enable the distributed sources to act like the types of energy they are meant to replace—namely, fossil fuel generation or other centralized generation sources that have an always-on baseload generation.

 Substation & Edge-of-the-Grid Automation from Intel & Capgemini

 Intel and Capgemini’s Substation & Edge-of-the-Grid Automation service offer is the only non-proprietary, true end-to-end, industry-driven solution that addresses the full energy value chain, from technology supply, consulting and business services, to implementation and integration